 Private Insurance Hospice Benefits and Eligibility

 Most people utilize Medicare and Medicaid for their loved one’s hospice care.
 However, some families use private health insurance policies instead.
 Patients usually get this benefit from their employers as a part of their retirement plan.
-There are also cases they purchased the policy from a health insurance provider.
+There are also cases where they purchased the policy from a health insurance provider.

 Depending on the healthcare provider and the policy the family holds, private insurance policy coverage varies.
 However, in most cases, the insurer shoulders all hospice care-related expenses.
+As such, meeting the hospice criteria is essential.